 Staff Requestor of Hazardous Chemicals

-Prior to purchasing, taking possession of or bringing a hazardous chemical into the college, the employee will notify the Custodial Supervisor in writing that a new chemical will be purchased including the product name, the manufacturer and the quantity being ordered.
+Prior to purchasing, taking possession of or bringing a hazardous chemical into the college, the employee will notify the Safety Officer in writing that a new chemical will be purchased including the product name, the manufacturer and the quantity being ordered.

-A MSDS must be requested from the vendor to be sent to the Custodial Supervisor.
+A MSDS must be requested from the vendor to be sent to the Safety Officer.
 Once received, a copy of the MSDS will be forwarded to the requestor and will be entered into MSDS Online.

 First aid kits may contain hazardous chemicals (this may include over-the-counter pain medication such as Tylenol).
 Staff should purchase first aid kits approved for use in educational settings that do not include over-the-counter pain medication.
 No drugs should be administered to other staff or students by unauthorized staff members.

-Invitation for Bid (IFB)– Sealed bid procurement process used when price is the sole criterion that will determine which vendor is selected.
+Invitation for Bid (RFB) – Sealed bid procurement process used when price is the sole criterion that will determine which vendor is selected.

-Senior Leadership Team– President/District Director, Vice President of Academic Affairs, Vice President of Finance and Operation, Vice President of Student Services, Vice President of Strategic Effectiveness and Engagement, Dean of Industrial Division, and Director of Human Resources.
+Senior Leadership Team – President/District Director, Vice President of Academics, Vice President of Finance and Operation, Vice President of Student Services & Engagement, Executive Director of the Foundation, Associate Vice President of Institutional Effectiveness, Director of Grants and Legislative Affairs, and Director of Human Resources.